Two slackers plan to use a boy with savant syndrome to help them steal an original copy of Amazing Fantasy #15

 By the time the two of them sat down, Brett was starting to panic.
 “There has to be some mistake,” he said.
 “I know I have money it that account.”

-Steve reached into the inner breast pocket of his leather jacket and pulled out a small pile of crisp tens and twenties, neatly stacking them on the table.
+Steve reached into the inner breast pocket of his leather jacket and pulled out a small pile of crisp tens and twenties and neatly stacked them on the table.
 “What’s that?” asked Brett.

 Brett leaned back in his chair, “What are you talking about?
 How do you know how much was in my savings account?”